Deron Williams

 Deron Michael Williams (/ˈdɛrən/ DERR-ən; born June 26, 1984) is an American former professional basketball player.
 He played college basketball for the Illinois Fighting Illini before being drafted third overall in the 2005 NBA draft by the Utah Jazz.
-A three-time NBA All-Star with the Jazz and Brooklyn Nets, Williams also played for Beşiktaş of the Turkish Basketball League during the 2011 NBA lockout, and was a gold medal winner on the United States national team at the 2008 and 2012 Summer Olympics.
+A three-time NBA All-Star with the Jazz and Brooklyn Nets, Williams also played for Beşiktaş of the Turkish Basketball League during the 2011 NBA lockout, and was a two-time gold medalist for the United States men's national basketball team, participating in the 2008 and 2012 Summer Olympics.

+In 2025, Williams was inducted into the Naismith Basketball Hall of Fame as a member of the Redeem Team.

 Early life

 Williams was born in Parkersburg, West Virginia.
 In elementary school and middle school, Williams won two state wrestling championships.
 In 1993, as an eight-year-old, he won the 67 lb. weight class Texas State championship.
 Four years later in 1997, he won the twelve-year-old 116 lb. weight class championship.
 Williams attended The Colony High School in The Colony, Texas and averaged 17 points, 9.4 assists, and 2 steals per game as a junior in 2001.
 That year he led his team, the Cougars, to a 32–2 record and the Class 5A state semifinals against Bryan High.
 In 2002, as a senior, he averaged 17.6 points, 8.5 assists, 6.1 rebounds, and 2.6 steals per game.
 His team, the Cougars, went 29–2 that season, losing the 5A Texas State semifinals.
 Williams was a teammate of Bracey Wright who went on to play for Big Ten rival Indiana University.